City Beautiful movement: Melbourne

 Melbourne’s grid plan was considered dull and monotonous by some people, and so the architect William Campbell designed a blueprint for the city.
 The main principle behind this were diagonal streets, providing sites for new and comprehensive architecture and for special buildings.
 The designs of Paris and Washington were major inspirations for this plan.

 City Beautiful in Australia today

-World War I prolonged the City Beautiful movement in Australia, as more memorials were erected than in any other country.
+World War I prolonged the City Beautiful movement in Australia, where more memorials were erected than in any other country.
 Although City Beautiful, or artistic planning, became a part of comprehensive town planning, the Great Depression of the 1930s largely ended this fashion.